-- methods from instructor.
-When remediation is completed, students who have a score of 70% or lower must complete the retake exam. - If successful, the student earns a 77% score instead of the failing grade.
-If the student scores below a 77%, the higher of the two grades will be earned. - A maximum of 2 remediation tests are allowed per each PN course (PN Foundations 1, PN Foundations 2, Medical Surgical Nursing 1, Medical Surgical Nursing 2,) (1 remediation tests are allowed for Comprehensive Nursing and Transitional Skills).
-Students who continue to have tests with scores below 77% will be strongly encouraged to work with the Student Success Counselor to bring their grade up above the failing mark.
-At the end of any PN course, students with academic grade below 77% will be dismissed from the program. - HESI scores for Final Exit HESI during Comprehensive course: - Retesting is mandatory for all students with a HESI score <850 on the final exit exam.
-Grades and name submission to the Board of Nursing will be held until complete. - Student Self-Remediation should begin as soon as possible using HESI student access, Saunders NCLEX review, or adaptive quizzing
+- If successful, the student earns a 77% score instead of the failing grade.
+If the student scores below a 77%, the higher of the two grades will be earned. - A maximum of 2 remediation tests are allowed per PN Foundations 1, PN Foundations 2, Medical Surgical Nursing 1, Medical Surgical Nursing 2,1 remediation tests is allowed for Comprehensive Nursing and Transitional Skills.
+Final exams are not allowed to be repeated, except for the HESI Exit in Comprehensive.
+At the end of any PN course, students with academic, professional or clinical grade below 77% will be dismissed from the program. - HESI scores for Final Exit HESI during Comprehensive course: - The HESI tests given at the end of Foundations 2, Med Surg 2 and Comprehensive will count as 30% of the cumulative academic grade; - Final exit HESI -Retesting is mandatory for all students with a HESI score <850 on the final exit exam.
+Grades and name submission to the Board of Nursing will be held until complete